-The Director of Admission, Bob Baldwin , works with all students graduating from non-US high schools in the admission process and is always happy to help answer questions.
+The Director of Enrollment Operations, Bob Baldwin , works with all students graduating from non-US high schools in the admission process and is always happy to help answer questions.

 Southwestern enrolls both degree-seeking students as well as short-term exchange participants from countries around the world.
 These students benefit from the world-class education that Southwestern offers, and the University community in turn benefits greatly from the cultural diversity that each of these students brings to the campus.